Michel Cuypers, “And Yet It Moves: Reflection on an Essay by Nicolai Sinai” in Journal of Qur’anic Studies 22.2 (2020), 86‒104.

 Cuyper’s work is a ground-breaking contribution to Islamic-Christian studies and is being warmly received by the Islamic academic community.
 He applies recent methods of rhetorical textual studies to the analysis of the Qur’an, the holy book of Islam, which previously has been seen by many as a fragmented text with little sense of order.
 He has achieved a systematic and organised reading of the Qur’an text that is in absolute accordance with the Islamic faith, a task that has never before been accomplished.
 Both Muslim and Christian theologians around the world recognise his achievement as one of the most important contributions to an understanding of Islam based on Christian scholarship.

-Michel Cuypers is from Belgium and lives in Cairo.
+Michel Cuypers is from Belgium and lives in Hagaza, a small city near Luxor in Egypt.
 Born on 1941, he is a member of the Fraternity of the Little Brothers of Jesus (Father de Foucauld).

-He lived twleve years in Iran, where he obtained a PhD in Persian literature at the University of Tehran and then worked at the University Press of Iran.
+He lived twelve years in Iran, where he obtained a PhD in Persian literature at the University of Tehran and then worked at the University Press of Iran.
 He was one of the co-founders of Luqmân, a journal of iranology.
 Michel Cuypers left Iran in 1986 and, after studying Arabic, he became a researcher at IDEO (Cairo), where he focuses on the rhetoric analysis of the Qur’an.
-Continue reading Michel Cuypers, P.F.J.